lttle-cloud/ignition/README.md

 - Or at a custom-defined trigger within the application.

 The modified Linux kernel detects these triggers automatically, so you don’t have to alter your application’s code.
 As a result, you can enjoy rapid startup times without any extra development overhead.

+## State of the Project

+Ignition is in its early stages of development.
+We’re actively working on the core functionality and tuning performance to achieve our primary goals.
+That said, we already have a working prototype that showcases the snapshot-based approach and near-instant startup times.